VishalNimbolkar/VishalNimbolkar/README.md

 * Querying data using SQL.
 * Generate reports and perform ad-hoc data analysis using SQL.
-* Developing dashboards on Tableau and Looker Studio.
+* Developing dashboards on PowerBI and Looker Studio.
 * Data analysis and reporting using Google Sheets and Excel.